rjshap/AutoSharesAPI/web-api/introduction.md

 AutoShares cloud-based API infrastructure was built for fintech developers seeking to launch the next generation of financial services, trading platforms, and apps.

-We have made AutoShares APIs as easy as possible to work with.
+We have made the APIs as easy as possible to work with.
 There are some essential concepts to understand having to do with a trading flow, but the calls themselves are very straightforward.

 ### Introduction to the APIs